1968 Democratic National Convention: Daley's fear of the protestors

+Daley and the media

+Daley's heavy-handed security measures incensed the media.
+Walter Cronkite complained of "a totally unwarranted restriction of free and rapid access to information".
+With the convention taking place days after the Warsaw Pact invasion of Czechoslovakia, Eric Sevareid stated that Chicago "runs the city of Prague a close second right now as the world's least attractive tourist destination".

 On the second night of the convention, CBS News correspondent Dan Rather was grabbed by security guards and roughed up while trying to interview a Georgia delegate being escorted out of the building.
 CBS News anchorman Walter Cronkite turned his attention towards the area where Rather was reporting from the convention floor.
 Rather was grabbed by security guards after he walked toward the delegate who was being hauled out, and asked him, "What is your name, sir?"
 Rather was wearing a microphone headset and was then heard on national television repeatedly saying to the guards "don't push me" and "take your hands off me unless you plan to arrest me".

 After the guards let go of Rather, he told Cronkite:"Walter ... we tried to talk to the man and we got violently pushed out of the way.
 This is the kind of thing that has been going on outside the hall, this is the first time we've had it happen inside the hall.
 We ...
 I'm sorry to be out of breath, but somebody belted me in the stomach during that.
 What happened is a Georgia delegate, at least he had a Georgia delegate sign on, was being hauled out of the hall.
 We tried to talk to him to see why, who he was, what the situation was, and at that instant the security people, well as you can see, put me on the deck.
 I didn't do very well."
 An angry Cronkite tersely replied, "I think we've got a bunch of thugs here, Dan."